hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

     fi

   ..
-Note:: Bash supports an additional way of evaluating conditional expressions
+Note:: Bash supports another way of evaluating conditional expressions
           with ``[[ expression ]]``.
 This syntax element allows for more readable expression combination and handles empty variables better.
 However it is not backwards compatible with the original Bourne Shell.
 See the bash manpage for more information

 case
 ^^^^